HMS Implacable (1805): France and Spain

 arrived in Cadiz on 2 September and Rear Admiral Keats moved to her.
 On 6 September Implacable sailed from Cadiz to Havana as escort to two Spanish 3-deckers.
 From there she sailed to Vera Cruz, Mexico, to pick up specie.
 She returned to Cadiz on 18 February 1811 with 2,000,000 dollars on board.
 (Note: Cockburn benefited personally from this mission in that under the regulations of the period a captain was entitled to a commission of a half to one percent of the value of the specie carried in his vessel.)
 (Note: Marshall reports the amount of specie as six million dollars.
 All other sources report it as two million.)
 Implacable then participated in the defense of the Isla de Leon.
 In August Captain I. R. Watson took command.
 By 1813 Implacable was back in Plymouth.

 Post war

-From August to November 1840 Implacable participated in the bombardment and capture of Acre, and operations on the coast of Syria.
+From August to November 1840 Implacable participated in the operations on the coast of Syria, mainly involved in the blockade of Alexandria.
 The Ottoman government awarded medals to the officers and men employed during the campaign.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "Syria" to the officers and men who had participated in the campaign and who claimed the medal.

 From the Eastern Mediterranean Implacable sailed to Malta and then spent about a year in the Mediterranean, though she made one trip to Plymouth.
 She visited Syracuse, Corfu, Gibraltar and Tunis.
 By 15 February 1842, she was in Devonport, condemned as unfit for sea service.
 She was to be docked to extend her life.